In this guide we’ll take a look at the best microchip cat flaps for the UK market.

 More Detailed Microchip Cat Flat Reviews

-For each cat, put a treat on the cat flap, and press the button to programme the flap.
-When the cat comes close to the cat flap it will automatically programme the flap to recognize this cat.
+For each cat, put a treat on the cat flap to bring them nearby, and press the button.
+When the cat comes close to the cat flap it will automatically programme the flap to recognise this cat.
 Repeat this for any other cats in the family.
 It was really that simple.

-The cat flap can be programmed to not let a cat out if you wish, so this I handy if your cat is sick or injured and you want to keep them in.
+The cat flap can also be programmed to not let a cat out, if you wish.
+This is handy if your cat is sick or injured and you want to keep them in.

 It took my cats a little while to be coaxed through the new, strange smelling cat flap.
 But a few more treats soon did the job.
 It might take longer if your cat is not used to a cat flap at all.

 My cats were soon using the cat flap without any problems and it did the job of keeping neighbouring cats outs despite them attempting to batter it down.
-It can also be manually set so that cats can come in but not get out again.
-Useful if you prefer to keep your cats in at night.
+It can also be manually set so that cats can come in but not get out again; useful if you prefer to keep your cats in at night.

-This is the most expensive of the cat flaps I have reviewed.
-However, it does have some great features.
-I particularly like the ‘curfew mode’ which means you can programme the door to lock and unlock at certain times which I found useful as I like to keep my little queen cat in at night.
+This SureFlap Microchip Pet Door is another great cat flap with some fantastic features.
+I particularly like the ‘curfew mode’ which means you can programme the door to lock and unlock at certain times.
+I found this useful as I like to keep my little cat in at night.

-It requires 4 C cell batteries which will last for up to a year.
+It requires 4 C-cell batteries which will last for up to a year.
 These are a little more expensive than the AA batteries required for some other microchip cat flaps, but this does not add up to much more expense over the course of a year.